 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

-- Write down key personal information, including any major stresses or recent life changes, including a new sexual partner.
+- Make note of key personal information, including any major stresses or recent life changes, such as a new sexual partner.

 - What is the likely cause of my kidney infection?